KumarWayadande/code_blog_gatsby/src/pages/posts/001-first-post.md

 ---
-title : 'First Post - Introduction'
+title: "First Post - Introduction"
-date : 2024-14-11 07:39:00
+date: 2024-14-11 07:39:00
-author : 'Kumar Wayadande'
-path : '/first-post'
+author: "Kumar Wayadande"
+path: "/first-post"
+image: "../../images/imagebg.jpg"
 ---

 Welcome to my blog !
 I hope you enjoyed all the blogs with full fun!
 Welcome to my blog !
 I hope you enjoyed all the blogs with full fun!